openwallet-foundation/acapy-plugins/cheqd/README.md

 ## Description

-This plugin contains the components needed for ACA-Py to use [did:cheqd](https://cheqd.io) method for did creation and Anoncreds issuance, presentation and revocation.
+This plugin contains the components needed for ACA-Py to use [did:cheqd](https://cheqd.io) method for did creation and AnonCreds issuance, presentation and revocation.
 It also contains the Base class definitions for `DIDRegistrar` and `DIDManager`.

 ### Operations